 6. Intraocular Lenses: A laser eye surgeon can use surgically inserted corrective lenses in the eye, which are also known as intraocular lenses) to enhance vision.
 It’s normally carried out as part of cataract surgery, which involves removing the old, cloudy natural lens.
 Additionally, it may be an alternative to LASIK for older adults who may require cataract surgery in the future.

 Younger people with high levels of nearsightedness that cannot be properly treated with corrective lenses may be offered intraocular lenses.
 However, these are not a typical options for most people.

 7. Bioptics: Bioptics uses one or more techniques, such as intraocular lenses and LASIK, to treat nearsightedness or farsightedness.

 If you want to discover more about LASIK procedures, contact Excel Laser Vision Institute at (310) 905-8622.
 A member from our dedicated team will be happy to answer all your questions about the type of refractive surgery that is best suited for you!

-Once you find out you are a good candidate for the best laser eye surgery in Orange County, there are things you have to do and stop doing.
-So, before you start to make plans for the life you’re going to have after your LASIK vision correction surgery, you have to take a look at this way to prepare before your LASIK Orange County procedure at Excel Laser Vision Institute.
+Once you find out you are a good candidate for laser eye surgery, there are things you have to do and stop doing.
+So, before you start to make plans for the life you’re going to have after your LASIK vision correction surgery, you have to take a look at this way to prepare before your procedure.

 Prior to any procedure, you should drink more water unless you were told otherwise by your physician.
 However, with LASIK you are doing good when you increase your water intake.
 Boosting your water intake will help you keep hydrated and encourage the healing process after your procedure.